hassan-pmp/pmp/til.md

 # Topics for Learning
 ---
+# 06.03.2023 Introduction to Generative AI: Generative Applications : Lesson_4

+# 06.03.2023 Introduction to Generative AI: Gen AI Models Types : Lesson_3

+# 06.03.2023 Introduction to Generative AI: How Gen AI Works : Lesson_2

+# 06.03.2023 Introduction to Generative AI: Define Gen AI : Lesson_1
+- Gen AI has become a buzzword but what is it?
+It is a type of AI technology that can produce various types of content- including text, imagery, audio and synthetic data.
+- Two very common questions asked are:
+	- What is AI?
+AI is a discipline, like how physics is a discipline of science.
+AI is a branch of computer Science that deals with the creation of intelligent agents, and are systems that can reason, learn and act autonomously.
+Essentially, AI has to do with the theory and methods to build machines that think and act like humans.
+ 	- What is the difference between AI and ML?
 # 23.08.2023 How to Lunch a Career in Project Management: Hard skills : Lesson_3
 - You should be familiar with at least some of the popular project management methodologies like Waterfall, Agile, and Iterative.
 - Project management software: Microsoft Project Tools, Primavera, Jira, monday.com